gwicho38/lefv.io/DEPLOYMENT.md

 3. **Application Won't Start**: Check PM2 logs and environment variables
 4. **502 Bad Gateway**: Verify application is running on port 3000

-For support, check the GitHub Actions logs and server logs.
+For support, check the GitHub Actions logs and server logs.# Deployment Test